jerrymjones/MonthlyBudgetReport/README.md

-# MonthlyBudgetReport
-MoneyDance Monthly Budget Report
+# MoneyDance Monthly Budget Report

 For help using this extension see the [Wiki](https://github.com/jerrymjones/MonthlyBudgetReport/wiki).